All the Dog Breeds that have their origins in Germany

 After the World Wars, to prevent the breed from being persecuted for its German roots, the Spitzes that had made it to America with German immigrants were renamed the American Spitz, later the American Eskimo Spitz.
 Meanwhile, in its home continent of Europe, it was just referred to as the Spitz in most countries.

 The Bavarian Mountain Hound is a scent hound, bred to track wounded game in the mountains of Southern Germany.
 This is a dog bred to be active, and they need room to move.
 A rare breed, and most are owned by forestry workers and game keepers.
-They can make good family dogs, if you enough space.
+They can make good family dogs, if you have enough space.

 Boxer dogs are of German origin and are a member of the Molosser Group.
 They were first introduced by crossing an Old English Bulldog with a Bullenbeisser (now extinct).